 You should begin by reading the Faculty of Law’s one-page information sheet on exchanges and the checklist of required steps for outbound law exchange students.
 Also read the guideline document on exchange and substitution points.
 After carefully reading the information, contact the university Exchange Office for any questions, detailed information about application procedures, and deadlines.

-As part of the process of completing the checklist, you must have your Learning Agreement document signed by Ceri Warnock
+As part of the process of completing the checklist, you must have your Learning Agreement document signed by Selene Mize.

-Exchange appointments are available during the first semester on Thursday mornings between 9:00am and 11:00am and during the second semester on Thursday mornings between 11:00am and 1:00pm.
-You must email Professor Warnock directly to book an appointment during one of these time slots.
+Exchange appointments are available during the first semester on Thursday mornings between 9:00am and 11:00am and during the second semester on Thursday afternoons between 4:00pm and 5:00pm.
+You must email Associate Professor Mize directly to book an appointment during one of these time slots.

 The Faculty of Law's exchange coordinator